 With the official Twitter app for Android, I got a lot of “Cannot retrieve activity at this time…” errors and very few tweets posted.

 For the most part, chatting via WhatsApp worked well.
 Facebook Chat was a bit more epileptic.
-I have observed over time that WhatsApp handles poor internet better then Facebook Chat does, even over a 3G connection.
-Google Hangout didn’t seem to like EDGE much either and it wouldn’t even load my online contacts.
+I have observed over time that WhatsApp handles poor internet better than Facebook Chat does, even over a 3G connection.
+Google Hangout didn’t seem to like EDGE much either, and it wouldn’t even load my online contacts.

 Both my email accounts kept chugging along silently, receiving and sending mails without issues.
 It was much slower, of course.
-But email worked.
+But email worked, slow as it was.
+If I was attending to hundreds of emails daily from customers, using 2G would be a bad idea.
+I would definitely need a 3G connection, at the very least.

 In all, it was an experience that was less than pleasant.
 I kept wondering how we got by years ago, but then remembered that the smartphones of years gone by were not as advanced as what we have today.
 The mobile webpages of years gone by were also much leaner than today’s bloated pages.
 Those older mobiles were designed to function on lean resources in every way.